Corey Bojorquez

-Corey Bojorquez (/boʊˈhɔːrkɛz/ boh-HOR-kez; born September 13, 1996) is an American football punter for the Cleveland Browns of the National Football League (NFL).
+Corey Bojorquez (/boʊˈhɔːrkɛz/ boh-HOR-kez; born September 13, 1996) is an American professional football punter for the Cleveland Browns of the National Football League (NFL).
 He played college football at Cerritos College before transferring to New Mexico, and signed with the New England Patriots as an undrafted free agent in 2018.
 He has also played for the Buffalo Bills, Los Angeles Rams, and Green Bay Packers.

-Early years
+Early life

 Bojorquez attended and played high school football at Mayfair High School in Lakewood, California.

 College career

-Bojorquez verbally committed to play college football at Sacramento State, but changed his mind at the last minute, opting to play at Cerritos College, a junior college known for producing dozens of professional players, to improve his prospects of making it to an FBS program.
-After Bojoroquez received offers from Indiana State University, an FCS school, and Concordia University, a member of the RSEQ Conference in Canada, he decided to accept an offer to transfer to the University of New Mexico.
-He handled punting duties in the 2016 and 2017 seasons.
-In 2017, he was named a 3rd Team All-American Punter by GPR Punt Rating.
+Bojorquez verbally committed to play college football at Sacramento State, but changed his mind at the last minute, opting to play at Cerritos College, a junior college known for producing dozens of professional players, to improve his prospects of making it to an NCAA Division I Football Bowl Subdivision program.
+After Bojoroquez received offers from Indiana State University, a Football Championship Subdivision school, and Concordia University, a member of the RSEQ Conference in Canada, he decided to accept an offer to transfer to the University of New Mexico.
+He handled punts duties in the 2016 and 2017 seasons.